Optimization-based hologram design for fine optical tweezer arrays and extension of super-resolution criteria: Discussion

+A sequence of pseudorandom numbers is completely determined by selecting an integer, known as the ``random seed.''
+Different seeds can be selected to generate various hologram patterns for the same target patterns.
+The images reproduced from these different hologram patterns can be treated as independent statistical trials to evaluate the statistical errors of the physical quantities obtained through analyses.

+In this study, the error of a physical quantity, defined as SE in a series of quantities, provides a benchmark for the stability of the reproduced images.
+It includes the effects of the non-uniqueness of the hologram design problem, the convergence criterion set for optimization in CGH design, the handling of phase values in CGHs (rounded to discrete values), and the numerical/experimental accuracy for hologram reproduction.
 The accuracy of the numerical holographic reproduction was equivalent to that of the FFT algorithm and is expected to be negligibly small (less than $5 \times 10^{-5}$ relative to the root-mean-square error, even for single-precision FFT, as noted in \url{https://pypi.org/project/pyvkfft/}).
 This fact justifies neglecting the errors of numerically derived quantities.
 Therefore, the instabilities in the hologram design and optical reproduction stages, namely, the intrinsic and extrinsic instabilities, can be distinguished by comparing the numerical and experimental results presented in Table~\ref{tab:var_eff}.